Homemade Frosted Brown Sugar Cinnamon Pop-Tarts.

 - 1/4 teaspoon vanilla extract

-STORING & FREEZING.
-Store pop-tarts in an airtight container at room temperature for 3 days or in the refrigerator for 6 days.
+STORING & FREEZING: Store pop-tarts in an airtight container at room temperature for 3 days or in the refrigerator for 6 days.
 To reheat, bake in a 350F degree oven for 10 minutes.
-Baked pop-tarts freeze well, up to 3 months.
-Thaw and reheat as directed before.
+Baked and unglazed pop-tarts freeze well, up to 3 months.
+Thaw and reheat as directed before then glaze if desired.
 I am unsure about reheating in a toaster.

 *Get creative!
 Use your favorite fillings instead of brown sugar cinnamon.
 Like jam, Nutella, etc.